HyShai/MLBPlayista/README.md

 **Pythonista** is a wonderful app that can run Python applications on an iOS device - it's not strictly necessary for MLBPlayista - but I highly recommend it.

 MLBPlayista has one objective - play _live_ (currently playing) mlb.tv games on an iOS device without using the MLB AtBat app.
 This can be useful for some people; I won't enumerate the reason(s) - they may fall into the gray area of the Terms Of Service.
-(You are still required to [purchase](http://mlb.mlb.com/mlb/subscriptions/) an mlb.tv Premium or Single Team subscription.)
+(You are still required to [purchase](http://mlb.mlb.com/mlb/subscriptions/) an mlb.tv Premium or Single Team subscription in order to use MLBPlayista.)

 MLBPlayista is based on the [`mlbplay.py`](https://sourceforge.net/p/mlbviewer/code/HEAD/tree/trunk/mlbplay.py) script that is included in the `mlbviewer` project.